 Our ability to generate product revenue and become profitable depends upon our ability to successfully develop and commercialize our product candidates.
 Because of the numerous risks and uncertainties associated with product development, we are unable to predict the amount or timing of product revenue.
 None of our product candidates have completed clinical development.
-We reported top-line results from our two most advanced Phase III trials for GS010, REVERSE and RESCUE, in April 2018 and February 2019, respectively.
+We reported Top-line results for REVERSE at 48, 72 and 96 weeks in April, October 2018, and May 2019, respectively.
+Top-line results for RESCUE at 48, 72 and 96 weeks were reported in February, April and September 2019, respectively.
 Even if we are able to bring GS010 or our other product candidates at earlier stages of development through to commercialization, we may be unable to continue our operations at planned levels and be forced to reduce our operations.

-8.2.3 OTHER INCOME
+7.2.3 OTHER INCOME